 Known affectionately as The Queen City, Cincinnati winds along the Ohio River in the state's southwest corner.

-Take a few minutes to learn more about the city’s special destinations.
+Learn more about the city's special destinations.

 Downtown Cincinnati is a buzzing, urban destination where people come to work, live and have fun.
 It's home to large annual festivals, great food, cultural art venues, parades and sporting events.
 Downtown Cincinnati touches the riverfront's professional baseball and football stadiums and encompass community gathering spot Fountain Square.
 Venture a little deeper into the City, and you'll find Over-the-Rhine, a historic neighborhood in transition where you'll see funky shops, locally owned restaurants, Washington Park and Findlay Market, the state's oldest continuously operated public market.

 Named after the Bengals’ founder, Paul Brown Stadium is the home of the Cincinnati Bengals.
 It's located on the Ohio River, not far from Great American Ballpark.
 Nicknamed "The Jungle," the modern 65,000-seats stadium offers great views of the river as well as the NFL action.

 Great American Ballpark is the home of the Cincinnati Reds.
 On the banks of the Ohio River, near Paul Brown Stadium in downtown Cincinnati, the stadium is an excellent place to take in a professional baseball game.
 The cozy configuration offers great views from every one of its 42,000 seats, and opening toward the river just beyond the right field bleachers.
 The open design makes it one of only a few ball parks that allow out-of-the-park home runs.
 The stadium also serves up some excellent food, including great brats and kielbasa as well as Cincinnati’s trademark Skyline Chili.

 Tyler Davidson Fountain